 Manufacturers used asbestos in a wide range of construction materials, including cement products, ceiling and floor tiles and roofing shingles.
 Some coatings, friction products, gaskets and heat-resistant fabrics also contained asbestos.

-Most commercial and industrial occupational asbestos exposure sources involved the construction and automotive industries.
-However, there are also some more surprising sources.
-For example, pizza ovens exposed workers to asbestos during their manufacture, operation and repair.
+Asbestos exposure mostly came from the construction and automotive industries.
+However, there are surprising sources too.
+For instance, workers were exposed to asbestos in pizza ovens during their manufacture, operation and repair.

 Common Home and Consumer Asbestos-Containing Products

-Many home products used before 1980 contain asbestos, including insulation, spackling compounds, paint and some appliances.
-Popcorn ceilings installed before that date are a common source of exposure.
+Many home products used before 1980 contain asbestos.
+These products include insulation, spackling compounds, paint and some appliances.
+Popcorn ceilings installed before that date had asbestos.
 Some paint products contained asbestos, such as those from now-closed Kelly-Moore Paints.

 If you’re buying a house built before the 1980s, hire professionals to inspect for any asbestos.
 If those materials become damaged, asbestos can be released, exposing your family to toxic fibers that can cause diseases many years later.